-Fans piled into the stadium and those without a seat climbed walls, floodlight pylons and trees for a vantage point to view the action, the part-time outfit running out to the Rocky theme music and just like the fictional fighter upsetting the odds.
+Fans piled into the stadium and those without seats climbed walls, floodlight pylons, and trees for a vantage point to view the action, with the part-time outfit running out to the Rocky theme music.
+Just like the fictional fighter, the club upset the odds.

 The boggy nature of the pitch made life difficult for Newcastle but the Magpies looked to be heading through when Malcolm McDonald rose highest to power home an opener with just eight minutes remaining, only for Ronnie Radford’s sensational 30-yard strike to level the scores – sparking a mass pitch invasion and forcing extra-time.

-Ricky George proved the match-winner in the added period to spark jubilant celebrations, Hereford becoming the first non-league side in 23 years to beat a top-flight side in a competitive fixture.
+Ricky George proved the match-winner in the added period to spark jubilant celebrations, as Hereford became the first non-league side in 23 years to beat a top-flight side in a competitive fixture.

 Bournemouth 2-0 Manchester United – 1984

-The mid-eighties saw a young up-and-coming manager by the name of Harry Redknapp lead Bournemouth to one of the great cup upsets, his Cherries side eliminating holders Manchester United in fine fashion.
+The mid-eighties saw a young up-and-coming manager by the name of Harry Redknapp lead Bournemouth to one of the great cup upsets, as his Cherries side eliminated holders Manchester United in fine fashion.

 Milton Graham opened the scoring from close range in the second half after United goalkeeper Gary Bailey flapped at an in-swinging corner, before the lower league side doubled their advantage through Ian Thompson.

-Bournemouth were good value for their victory with Redknapp declaring the clash as the ‘greatest day’ of his life post-match, the player’s reward a £200 bonus and a holiday that never eventually materialised.
+Bournemouth were good value for their victory with Redknapp declaring the clash as the ‘greatest day’ of his life post-match.
+The players were rewarded with a £200 bonus and a holiday that never eventually materialised.